• Skip to primary navigation

 5. Put all the candies in one spot for each child and place the house on a cardboard surface.

-Consider using muffin tins and separated plate to keep candies and small pieces organized for each child.
+Consider using muffin tins and separate plates to keep candies and small pieces organized for each child.
 Putting the house on a cardboard surface is an easy way to transport the house when finished.

 6. Let go of perfection.